reed-college/lemur/README.md

 python3 run.py db migrate
 python3 run.py db upgrade
 ```
-### 4: Unit Testing
+### 4: Testing
-This will carry on a relatively comprehensive unit tests for the backend code. ` python3 unit_test.py `
+Tests for the backend code: ` python3 tests_script.py ` in lemur/lemur/tests

+Tests for the frontend code: Use any main stream browser to open js_test.html in lemur/lemur/tests